Along the Terrace of the Lions in Delos

 Our young tuk-tuk driver proudly showed his social media profile on his smartphone

-Before we headed to our room, we paid for the “grand circle tour” ($5) and the “sunset viewing” ($10) in one of the temples along the way, which made us wonder why the former didn’t already cover the latter.
-We also reminded the young lady receptionist that we wanted the same tuk-tuk driver who brought us in.
+Before we headed to our room, we paid for the “grand circle tour” ($5) as well as for the “sunset viewing” ($10) in one of the temples along the way but made us wonder why the former didn’t already cover the latter.
+We also reminded the young lady receptionist that we wanted the same tuk-tuk driver that brought us in.

-The next morning, immediately after we had our breakfasts, Lot greeted us with his sheepish smile and provided us with an overview of the grand circle tour of the Angkor complex using a map that he pulled out from the canopy of his tuk-tuk.
-He had also brought a cooler that he filled up with ice and several bottles of water.
+The next morning, immediately after we had our breakfasts, Lot greeted us with his sheepish smile and provided us an overview of the grand circle tour of the Angkor complex using a map that he pulled out from the canopy of his tuk-tuk.
+He had also brought a cooler that he filled up with ice and several bottled water.

-Except for our lodging, we had done almost no research about the Angkor complex.
-We all thought that going to Angkor Wat was simply a matter of visiting another UNESCO World Heritage site in maybe a couple of hours, taking a few pictures, heading back to our hotel to rest, and then picking another interesting spot to visit in the city.
+Except for our lodging, we had done almost no research about the Angkor complex and we all thought that going to Angkor Wat was simply a matter of visiting another UNESCO World Heritage site in maybe a couple of hours, taking a few pictures, heading back to our hotel to rest and then pick another interesting spot to visit in the city.
 How wrong we were.

 Siem Reap, despite its eclectic blend of the old and new, its provincial and small city charm, had already instilled a mixed feeling of excitement and sadness inside me yesterday after I saw piles of garbage strewn all over the place just a few miles from the airport and inside the city proper.

-A small creek floating with food take-out boxes and an assortment of plastic debris near our hotel didn’t help to contradict that sadness—which sometimes borders on outright disgust.
+A small creek floating with food take-out boxes and an assortment of plastic debris nearby our hotel didn’t help to contradict that sadness–that, sometimes, borders on outright disgust.

-Soon, the narrow inner roads gave way to much wider, cemented roads, from which, from a distance, we could see a cluster of tall, white-colored structures with bright red roofing—the Angkor Complex Visitors Center.
+Soon, the narrow inner roads gave way to much wider, cemented roads where, from a distance, we could see a cluster of tall, white-colored structures with bright red roofing — the Angkor Complex Visitors Center.

 Tourist buses, scooters, and tuk-tuks vie for space at the Angkor Visitors’ Complex

-Lot told us to get our tickets inside and pointed to a spot where he’d meet us in the parking lot amidst the pandemonium of tourists—tourists who poured out from numerous tour buses, cars, tuk-tuks, scooters, bicycles, peddlers, tour guides, etc.
+Lot told us to get our tickets inside and pointed to a spot where he’ll meet us amidst the pandemonium of people — tourists that poured out from numerous tour buses, cars, tuk-tuks, scooters, bicycles, peddlers, tour guides, etc.– in the parking lot.

-He also explained to us along the way that ticket prices were increased from US$37 for a single-day entry (usually $20) and the special ” buy 2 days & get the 3rd day free” to $62 (usually $40) to take advantage of the influx of Chinese tourists visiting Cambodia for their holidays since it’s their Lunar New Year.
+He had also explained to us along the way that ticket prices were increased from US$37 for a single day entry (usually $20) and the special “‘buy 2 days & get the 3rd day free” to $62 (usually $40) to take advantage of the influx of Chinese tourists visiting Cambodia for their holidays since it’s their Lunar New Year.

-The US dollar is the unofficial and widely accepted currency in the country, although locals will still gladly take Cambodian riels.
-Most shops will give change in riel or dollars, depending on what’s available.
+The US dollar is the unofficial and widely accepted currency in the country although locals will still gladly take Cambodian riels.
+Most shops will either give your change in riel or dollars depending on what’s available.

-Now armed with our 3-day passes, we drove for another mile or so until we reached a checkpoint manned by two uniformed personnel.
-They verified our faces with the pictures on the passes and punched the date we entered, which was located on the back of our tickets.
+Now armed with our 3-day passes, we drove for another mile or so until we reached a checkpoint manned by two uniformed personnel who verified our faces with the pictures on the passes and punched the date we entered located at the back of our tickets.

-After we made a short right turn towards our first stop in our grand circle tour, we all realized how massive the Angkor complex was.
+It was after we made a short right turn towards our first stop in our grand circle tour that we all realized how massive the Angkor complex was.
 This is going to be a very long day.

 Our first stop is Prasat Kravan (modern name: “Cardamom Sanctuary”).
 Features very fine interior brick bas-reliefs.